michaelharms6010/zec-long-memo-splitter-py/README.md

 * Run long-memo.py
 * Move the output script to the same folder as your zcash-cli installation (if you don't have zcash-cli in your $PATH variable.
 You probably don't.)
 * Run the script.
 All the lines of text will be sent in separate memos, at ZERO cost to you.
 Nice!
+* Note - Using a custom miner fee is a privacy problem AND likely will not be supported by miners if we start using this.
+It's w/e I'm just on some accelerationist swag here, trying to move the ecosystem forward.
+I will update this repo when they no longer work

 ### Contact